DomAI88/XAI4EEG/README.md

 EEG time series are characterized by (a) spectral, (b) spatial and (c) temporal dimensions and since all are crucial for seizure detection, *we argue that an explanation of an algorithmic prediction must unify these three dimensions.*

-We provide reproducible research by offering the prototype, source code and a tutorial video:
+We provide reproducible research by offering the prototype, a tutorial video and the source code:

 **Executable protoype:** https://xai4eeg.herokuapp.com/